KangLin/RabbitRemoteControl/docs/Compile/macOS.md

 You can add the path of the dependency libraries to the environment variable `LD_LIBRARY_PATH` and/or `DYLD_FRAMEWORK_PATH`.
 You can also add the path of the dependency libraries to the `/etc/ld.so.conf` file, and then run ldconfig to add the dependency libraries to the system.

+#### Translation

+CMake uses the parameter -DENABLE_UPDATE_TRANSLATIONS=ON to automatically generate resource files and update the resource files.
+After updating, you can directly modify the .ts files.